What size pond can you clean?

 The Earth tries to reclaim all bodies of water.
-In the deeper water lies anaerobic bacteria which cannot decompose the onslaught of organic matter.
+In the deeper water lies anaerobic bacteria that cannot decompose the onslaught of organic matter.
 This material slowly builds as a nutrient-rich compost, or natural plant fertilizer, saturating the water with nitrogen, phosphates, sulfur dioxides, methane gasses, and the list goes on.
 This causes excessive algae and weed growth, foul water, and sometimes kills fish.
-All this dies through the winter, adding and compounding a natural cycle that builds over time, and fills your pond or lake over time.
+All this dies through the winter, adding and compounding a natural cycle that builds over time, and fills your pond over time.

 What about aeration systems?

 Most of the ponds that we clean have aeration systems.
 Even the ponds that have had aeration systems in place for several years have considerable depths of MUCK in the bottom of the bowls which should not be there if the system were that effective.
 That’s the main reason our system was developed.
 Aeration systems are a big plus to alleviating some gases from saturating the water but as far as decomposing sludge/MUCK from the bottom, there has been little success.
 After we clean the pond bottom, aeration systems are a great help in keeping a body of water healthier longer.